Egyptian Pound rates updated 1 minute ago.

 There is also a shortage of small change and small denomination notes so when ordering currency it is worth specifying small value notes for most of your currency.
 You may be charged a small surcharge for requesting a specific breakdown but it could save you money in the long run because if the Egyptian shop or restaurant cannot change your note they may simply not give you change!
 Try and get as much of your travel money in £1 EGP, £5 EGP, £10 EGP and £20 EGP as you can, and avoid £100 EGP or larger notes.
-The average order value we see (based upon orders placed between 1st August and 31t October 2013) is for around £330 in cash.
+Be aware that because of political instability in Egypt, this currency is sometimes unavailable to buy in the UK.

 If you are taking a credit or debit card to Egypt, consider a prepaid currency card instead as they offer lower fees and are accepted everywhere.

 When entering and leaving Egypt the maximum local currency you can take with you is 5000 Egyptian Pounds.
 Other currencies have no limits; however, if you are carrying more than 10,000 GBP with you upon entry you must declare this to customs.